Understanding The Interest Rate Fallacy: The Risks Of Holding Fiat

 -Milton Friedman, “ The Role Of Monetary Policy,” 1968

-Friedman clearly said that interest rates follow from monetary conditions — “has been tight” or “has been easy.”
+Friedman clearly argued that interest rates follow from monetary conditions —whether they “have been tight” or “have been easy.”
 Interest rate moves do not lead to the monetary conditions.
 Low interest rates do not cause monetary expansion, it is a deflationary environment that causes low rates.

 How do you get monetary expansion?
-“Lower rates,” one might say, but according to observations, that doesn’t work.
-If we are stuck in an ultra-low interest rate environment, either the monetary conditions are naturally tight, or the Fed has artificially made those conditions tight somehow.
-Low rates are not due to monetary conditions being easy.
+One might say, “lower rates,” but historical observations suggest otherwise.
+If we are stuck in an ultra-low interest rate environment, either the monetary conditions are naturally tight, or the Fed has made those conditions artificially tight somehow.
+Low rates do NOT mean 'easy' monetary policy.

-It just so happens that there are two options for prevailing monetary conditions, expanding or contracting.
-That means any period of contraction with low interest rates can only be followed by an expansion and its resulting rising interest rates.
+There are essentially two possible monetary conditions: expanding or contracting.
+This means any period of contraction with low interest rates will naturally be followed by an expansion and, consequently, rising interest rates.
 This creates a pattern for our primate brains: “Low rates are followed by expansion.”

 While technically true, it is not a causative relationship.
-Low rates could be followed by continued tight monetary conditions and yet lower rates, but we wouldn’t see this as a separate incident of low rates.
-Eventually, expansion will come back and rates will begin to rise.
-Voila, you have low rates leading to expansion.
+Low rates could be followed by continued tight monetary conditions and even lower rates, but we wouldn’t see this as a new instance of low rates.
+Eventually, expansion will return, and rates will begin to rise.
+Thus, you have low rates appearing to lead to expansion.

 Although Friedman said that “monetary policy has been tight,” he did not mean “interest rate policy.”
-I interpret this term as monetary conditions, because he did not see interest rates as the all-consuming policy choice, or even a possible one.
+I interpret this term as indicating monetary conditions, because he did not see interest rates as the all-consuming policy choice, or even a viable one.

 “These considerations not only explain why monetary policy cannot peg interest rates; they also explain why interest rates are such a misleading indicator of whether monetary policy is “tight” or “easy” [because of the interest rate fallacy].
 For that, it is far better to look at the rate of change of the quantity of money.”